Model building (Your First Edge AI Project)

-The Number Of Model Structures defines the number of different model structures to generate, and the Number Of Hyper Parameters defines the number of different hyperparameters for each model structure.
-The product of these two values gives the number of models that will be generated.
+Number Of Hyper Parameters defines the number of different hyperparameters (learning rate and weight decay) for each model structure.
+The product of these two parameters values gives the number of models that will be generated.

-After we fix all the parameters in the Model Wizard, we are ready to click "OK" to generate a list of models and all existing models will be replaced.
+After we have fixed all the parameters in the Model Wizard, we are ready to click "OK" to generate a list of models and all existing models will be replaced.
 Finally, we click Start New Training Job... to start the model training.

 In the next dialog, you can name your training job and input a description of it.
 When you're ready, press Start.

 Note: Depending on the size of your database, transferring the job to the AI Training Service might take a while.

 Once the job is sent, you will see the dialog above.
 Select "OK" and your job will open up in a new tab.

 Note: Save your progress at any time by pressing 'Ctrl + S' in Imagimob Studio

 Double-check your data labelling and database before starting your training job.
 If you have a large database and/or a large training job, you might have to wait a long time for the results just to see that you missed label parts of the data or had an uneven data split between your train/validation/test sets.